2 Week Clinical Study Trip in Shanghai

 I’d prefer to arrange my own accommodation, is this okay?

 If you’d prefer to arrange to stay in your own accommodation then that is perfectly acceptable.
 Please notify us of these arrangements and we will deduct the accommodation fee (currently £240) from the overall amount.

 Which airline do you recommend?

 Our recommended Airline is China Eastern Airlines.
 It is not imperative that you go with our chosen airline.

 Can I just attend part of the trip, e.g. the first week/second week?
 If so how much is it?

 Yes, you can.
 We’ll confirm the price with you in accordance with your requirements.
 Please get in touch with our team email@example.com

-I would like to just say a few words to say thank you to Phoenix, for providing the herbal medicine training course, over the last 2 years.
-Having qualified 5 years ago in TCM acupuncture, I felt my “tool kit” wasn’t quite complete.
-Having now finished my studies, I now feel completely confident in my ability to provide treatment for a wide range of ailments.
-Of course, experience will increase my ability to become a better practitioner, but the 3-year herbal course provided by Phoenix, has given me the foundation to build that knowledge upon.
+I would like to thank Phoenix for providing the Herbal Medicine Training Course.
+Having qualified 5 years ago in TCM acupuncture at LCTA, and the University of East London, I felt my ‘toolkit’ wasn’t quite complete.
+Having now finished my studies, and waiting for my final exam, I now feel completely confident in my ability to provide treatment for a wide range of ailments.
+Of course, experience will increase my ability to become a better practitioner, but the herbal course provided by Phoenix has given me the foundation to build that knowledge upon.
 The diversity of lecturers are also a credit to you all.

 Request a callback

 |Duration: 2 weeks|